cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 Furthermore, Mindcode is able to unroll more complex loops on [advanced optimization level](SYNTAX-6-OPTIMIZATIONS.markdown#loop-unrolling-preconditions).

-## Determining number of iterations
+## Determining the number of iterations

 Mindcode determines the number of iterations by analyzing the loop condition.
 It doesn't take `break` statements into account.
 The following loop won't get unrolled, even though the maximal number of iterations it apparent: